spookier/SnowCrash/level03/level03.md

 - chmod +x /var/tmp/echo

 - run the binary once again and see if it prints "EXPLOITED" this time
+>if it does, it sucessfully runs arbitrary code
+>add the command whoami, it should print flag03

 ## --- solved ---
+- add getflag command and get the token and move to level04